Ian Thompson (runner): Commonwealth and European gold

-European gold

-In the early autumn of 1974, Thompson competed at the European Championships in Rome, again he proved to be the class act of the field.
-He stayed with the leading group until the 20 kilometre mark and then steadily opening up a gap on the rest of the field that stood at 98 seconds when he won in a time of 2:13:18.8.

 Thompson's achievements were recognised in the 1974 SJA Annual Sports awards, where he was runner up to John Conteh in the Sportsmen of the Year category.

 Olympics

 In 1976, he suffered cramps and finished only seventh in the trials for the Olympics, for which he was not selected.
 Although for many years among Britain's best, he never regained his 1974 eminence and contested only one more major championship.
-He won the AAA title in 1980 to gain selection for the Moscow Olympics but dropped out at the Games.
+He won his second AAA title at the 1980 AAA Championships to gain selection for the Moscow Olympics but dropped out of the race during the Games on 1 August.
 His best times each year between 1977 and 1982 were in the 2:12 to 2:15 range.

 Personal life

-His wife Margaret was an early pioneer of marathon running for women in Britain and ran a British best time of 3:07:47 in Korso, Finland on 26 October 1975 and for a few months they held both the men and women's British marathon records, until Margaret's time was beaten by Christine Readdy (Kilkenny) in Feltham on 4 April 1976.
+His wife Margaret was an early pioneer of marathon running for women in Britain and ran a British best time of 3:07:47 in Korso, Finland, on 26 October 1975 and for a few months they held both the men and women's British marathon records, until Margaret's time was beaten by Christine Readdy (Kilkenny) in Feltham on 4 April 1976.
 Margaret (nee Tunstall) trained at Bedford College of Physical Education.
 At the time of his victory at the Commonwealth Games Thompson was studying for a PGCE at Trinity and All Saints College (TASC).

 Thompson was famously quoted at his 1974 peak as saying "I prefer to remain in blissful ignorance of the opposition.
 That way I'm not frightened by anyone's reputation".